 The State Library of New South Wales' Mitchell and Dixon collections are a rich source of material relating to Aboriginal and Torres Strait Islander people.
 Their Aboriginal Australians family history online research guide provides a starting point for learning about research and resources in this area.
 The guide includes information about birth, death and marriage records (1788-present), Electoral rolls (1903-present), Tindale genealogies, the Australian Indigenous index and Minutes of the meetings of the New South Wales Aboriginal Protection Board and the Aboriginal Welfare Board.
 More information is available under the guide's tabs: Specific resources for Aboriginal family history, Books with Aboriginal family histories and Other organisations with Aboriginal records.
 (The publication Aborigines mentioned in the minutes of the meetings of the New South Wales Aboriginal Protection Board (APB: 1890-1939) and the Aboriginal Wefare Board (AWB: 1939-1969) mentioned in the online guide is available at the State Library of Victoria.

-The State Records of New South Wales, the New South Wales government administrative records archive holds a significant number of records relating to Aboriginal people.
+The State Archives & Records, the New South Wales government administrative records archive holds a significant number of records relating to Aboriginal people.
 Many of the records were created as a result of government legislation and policies that had a major impact on Aboriginal people's lives.
 State Records have produced the Aboriginal Resources: a guide to NSW State archives that provides an overview of their collections.
 Their Family history guide includes a link to the Indigenous family history worksheet.

 The following online indexes are searchable through their website: